Central Bank Digital Currency with Collateral-constrained Banks

 \subsection{Households}

-The representative household wants to maximize the discounted felicity function $\mathcal{U}$, which is increasing, strictly concave and satisfies Inada conditions.
+The representative household wants to maximize the discounted felicity function $\mathcal{U}$, which is increasing, strictly concave, and satisfies the Inada conditions.
 Subject to its budget constraint, equation (\ref{hhbc}), the household takes wages, $w_t$; returns on asset $i$, $R^i_t$; profits, $\Pi_t$; and taxes, $\tau_t$ as given and solves

-where $\beta \in (0,1)$ is the positive discount factor, $c_t$ and $x_t$ denote household consumption of the good and leisure at date $t$, respectively; $k_{t+1}^h$ is capital at date $t+1$; and $z_{t+1} = z(m_{t+1}, n_{t+1})$ are effective real balances carried from date $t$ to $t+1$.
-Effective real balances are a function of both CBDC, $m_{t+1}$, and bank deposits, $n_{t+1}$.\footnote{The household values liquidity, as suggested by the \textit{money in the utility function} specification.
-In this setting, it only matters that the household demands liquidity services, not why they do.} The household consumes, pays taxes, invests in capital, and has real balances, out of wage income, distributed profits and the gross return on the portfolio.
+where $\beta \in (0,1)$ is the positive discount factor; $c_t$ denotes household consumption at date $t$; $k_{t+1}^h$ is capital at date $t+1$; and $z_{t+1} = z(m_{t+1}, n_{t+1})$ are effective real balances carried from date $t$ to $t+1$.
+Effective real balances are a function of both CBDC, $m_{t+1}$, and bank deposits, $n_{t+1}$.\footnote{ The household values liquidity, as suggested by the \textit{money in the utility function} specification.
+In this setting, it only matters that the household demands liquidity services, not why they do. } We assume that the household inelastically supplies a constant amount of labor $\bar{q}$.
+The household consumes, pays taxes, invests in capital and real balances, out of wage income, distributed profits, and the gross return on the portfolio.